Yash-chotaliya/YaNotes/README.md

 ## Description

-Briefly describe your Android project built with MVVM architecture and Room database.
-Explain its purpose and key features, focusing on how MVVM and Room enhance the application.
+The YaNotes is an Android application that utilizes the MVVM (Model-View-ViewModel) architecture and Room database to efficiently store and manage each notes.
+Users can create, update, delete, copy and share notes.
+Each task consists of a title and description.
+Date and Time of note creation will automatically fetch by application

 ## Table of Contents